Section I: Basics

 7. What is Death Undaunted?
 Will it ever be released?

-8. Death Undaunted was to be the forth and final Grim Harvest adventure, produced and published strictly online by the Kargatane and would detail Azalin’s resurrection and return to the throne.
+8. Death Undaunted was to be the fourth and final Grim Harvest adventure, produced and published strictly online by the Kargatane and would detail Azalin’s resurrection and return to the throne.
 However, this product was delayed by the transition to D&D Third Edition rules which necessitated a complete re-write.
 Then the Kargatane, the official Ravenloft website at the time, lost the privilege of producing the first official 3rd edition RAVENLOFT products when the line was licensed to Arthaus and Swords & Sorcery.
 They were hired to write the next few published books for Arthaus.
-However, the dark powers decided on a different course then the one that was planned, and this product will likely never be finished let alone released.
+However, the Dark Powers decided on a different course then the one that was planned, and this product will likely never be finished let alone released.
 Hints at what could have been can be found in some current Ravenloft products.
 The Third Edition’s timeline notes that five years after his ‘death’: "Heroes restore Azalin to power, foiling a traitorous attempt to enslave his spirit."
 Further hints can be found in Ravenloft Gazetteer II.

 People and Places FAQ